Full of Hell (band): History

 The band formed in 2009, taking its name from an Entombed song.
 Having signed to A389 Recordings and Profound Lore Records in their first few years, they released three full-length albums: Roots of Earth Are Consuming My Home in 2011, Rudiments of Mutilation in 2013, and Full of Hell & Merzbow, a collaboration with Japanese noise artist Merzbow, in 2014.

+In 2012, the band played at the A389 Bash music festival, an annual event organized by Pulling Teeth guitarist Domenic Romeo.
 In 2015, original bassist Brandon Brown left the band.
 He was replaced by Sam DiGristine of Jarhead Fertilizer—an associated act that also features Brown, as well as drummer Dave Bland.
 Spencer Hazard follows a straight edge lifestyle, while Bland is the only vegan.

 On January 8, 2016, Full of Hell released a four-song EP titled Amber Mote in the Black Vault through Bad Teeth Recordings.
 The release featured three original tracks and a cover of Melvins' track "Oven," originally released on their 1989 album Ozma.
 Describing their reasoning for selecting this track, the band explained: "We had been wanting to cover a Melvins song for years, and 'Oven' had always been one of our top choices.
 We've always been very inspired by the Melvins on every level—a totally unique and uncompromising band that has always worked their asses off.
 They are a band that's undefinable but always recognizable.
 Totally brilliant.
 With past covers that we've done, we've always deviated from the source material, but this time we chose to stick close to the original sound and tempo."